JohnCarloGamayo/gyud-design-assignmnt/README.md

 - `/src/styles`: Global design tokens and resets.

 ## 📝 Deliverables
-All technical documentation, including API contracts and UX decision reasoning, can be found in the [deliverables.md](deliverables.md) file in the root directory.
+All technical documentation, including API contracts and UX decision reasoning, can be found in the deliverables.pdf i sent.

 ## ✨ Key Features
 - **Global Sync Status**: Real-time feedback on platform connectivity.